 Collaboration is key to effectively running public sector services, but it can be complex and time-consuming.
 This leaves local authorities at risk of fraud, and fraud doesn’t come cheap.
 Costs to resolve issues are expensive and laborious.

-However, there is an existing solution that vastly reduces the risk of fraud that local authorities are facing: its name is Digital Ledger Technology (also known as DLT).
+However, there is an existing solution that vastly reduces the risk of fraud that local authorities are facing: its name is Distributed Ledger Technology (also known as DLT).

 About Peter Ferry, CEO of SICCAR and Honorary Consul of Estonia

 Peter co-founded Microsoft Scotland and spent much of the dot com boom working in the large financial services institutions of Scotland, consulting on leading-edge web, infrastructure and security projects.
 Peter’s corporate career continued, ultimately leading Microsoft’s Cloud and Partner programs and building the Microsoft Technology Centre to demonstrate the business impact of disruptive tech.
 He served on the board of ScotlandIS from 2013 to 2015, is on the Westminster All Party Parliamentary Group (APPG) on Blockchain and was primary author of “Scottish Government’s Digital Strategy: Distributed Ledger Technologies in Public Services”.
 Peter also was appointed the Honorary Consul for Estonia – a world-leader in digital government.